temoto-telerobotics/temoto-telerobotics.github.io/src_tutorials/using_the_component_manager.rst

 4) Add a custom recovery routine
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If any pipe segment should fail in any way that leads to it's termination, the Component Manager will automatically send a
+If any pipe segment should fail in any way that leads to its termination, the Component Manager will automatically send a
 message to Component Manager Interface, indicating the failure.
 By default the Component Manager Interface will load
 a pipe with similar parameters again but you can define your own custom routine that gets invoked instead.